 You will get the ultimate in immune and detox support with Advanced Cellular Zeolite (ACZ), ACS 200® Advanced Cellular Silver and ACG Glutathione.
 All in easy to take spray!
 Learn more >

 Removal of Toxic Metals

-A Myers Detox Protocol program is the best program I have seen to remove all heavy metals from the body.
+A Myers Detox Protocol is the best program I have seen to remove all heavy metals from the body.
 Myers Detox Protocol is superior because it replenishes minerals the body needs, giving it energy, so that it can push the metals out when it is ready – when it no longer needs them.

 Metals can often to the same jobs as minerals, but when we are mineral deficient, the body is forced to accumulate metals to get certain processes accomplished in the body.
-A Myers Detox Protocol program utilizes a hair mineral analysis to evaluate heavy metal toxicity and nutrient deficiencies.
+A Myers Detox Protocol utilizes a hair mineral analysis to evaluate heavy metal toxicity and nutrient deficiencies.